ivangfr/springboot-graphql-databases/README.md

 }
 ```

-- create book and return the book id and author's first and last name
+- Create a book and return the book id and author's first and last name

+> **Note.** while creating this book in `author-book-api`, we are setting the same ISBN, `123`, as we did when
+creating the book in `book-review-api`.
 ```
 mutation {
   createBook(bookInput: {authorId: 1, isbn: "123", title: "Introdution to GraphQL", year: 2018, numPages: 512}) {